Bivariate vine copula based regression, bivariate level and quantile curves: Introduction

-One of the most recent approaches for quantile regression are vine copula based quantile regression methods \citep{kraus2017d, tepegjozova2021nonparametric, chang2019prediction, zhu2021simplified}.
-Copulas allow for separate modelling of the marginal distributions and the dependence structure in the data, while vine copulas allow the multivariate copula to be constructed using bivariate building blocks only, a so-called pair copula construction.
+The topic of predicting quantiles of a response variable conditioned on a set of predictor variables taking on fixed values, continuously attracts interest.
+The statistical analysis of such univariate quantiles is a well developed research topic \citep{koenker1978regression, Koenker2005quantile}.
+Since the introduction of the linear quantile regression by \cite{koenker1978regression} many extensions have been developed for the case of a univariate response variable.
+A short summary of developments in quantile regression modelling is given in \cite{koenker2017quantile}.
+Recent approaches for quantile regression are vine copula based quantile regression methods \citep{kraus2017d, tepegjozova2021nonparametric, chang2019prediction, zhu2021simplified}.
+Copulas allow for separate modelling of the marginal distributions and the dependence structure in the data.
+Vine copulas construct multivariate copulas using bivariate building blocks only, a so-called pair copula construction.
 This way, a very flexible model, without assuming homoscedasticity, or a linear relationship between the response and the predictors, is constructed.
 Thus, vine based quantile regression methods overcome two drawbacks of the standard quantile regression methods.
 First, by construction quantile crossings and collinearity are avoided, and second, there is no need for transformations or interactions of variables \citep{kraus2017d}.
-There are several different vine copula tree structures that can be considered, resulting in the most general regular (R-)vine copulas, or its subsets as drawable (D-vines whose tree structure is a sequence of paths) and canonical (C-vines whose tree structure is a sequence of stars) vines. \cite{kraus2017d} developed a parametric D-vine based quantile regression method by optimizing the conditional log-likelihood and adding predictors until there is no improvement, thus introducing an automatic forward variable selection method.
+There are several different vine copula tree structures that can be considered, the most general regular (R-)vine copulas, or subsets such as drawable (D-vines whose tree structure is a sequence of paths) and canonical (C-vines whose tree structure is a sequence of stars) vines. \cite{kraus2017d} developed a parametric D-vine based quantile regression method by optimizing the conditional log-likelihood and adding predictors until there is no improvement, thus introducing an automatic forward variable selection method.
 This approach was extended in \cite{tepegjozova2021nonparametric} where a nonparametric D- and C-vine copula based quantile regression was introduced.
-They also follow the approach to maximize the conditional log likelihood, but introduce an additional step to check for future improvement of the conditional log likelihood, a so called two-step ahead approach. \cite{chang2019prediction} introduced an R-vine based quantile regression by first finding the optimal R-vine structure among all predictors and then adding the response variable to each tree in the vine structure as a leaf node.
-Another R-vine based regression was introduced in \cite{zhu2021simplified} by optimizing the R-vine structure which gives the largest sum of the absolute value of the partial correlations in each step of the forward extension with predictor variables, while keeping the response as a leaf node.
+They also follow the approach to maximize the conditional log likelihood, but introduce an additional step to check for future improvement of the conditional log likelihood, a so called two-step ahead approach. \cite{chang2019prediction} introduced R-vine based quantile regression model by first finding the optimal R-vine structure among all predictors and then adding the response variable to each tree in the vine structure as a leaf node.
+Another R-vine based regression was introduced in \cite{zhu2021simplified} by choosing the R-vine structure which gives the largest sum of the absolute value of the partial correlations in each step of the forward extension with predictor variables, while keeping the response as a leaf node.
 This approach is motivated by the algorithm and results from \cite{zhu2020common}.
 All these selected structures allow to express the conditional density of the response given the predictors without integration.